xpring-eng/XpringKit/README.md

 #### Sending XRP

-A `XRPClient` can send XRP to other accounts on the XRP Ledger.
+An `XRPClient` can send XRP to other accounts on the XRP Ledger.

 **Note:** The payment operation will block the calling thread until the operation reaches a definitive and irreversible success or failure state.